Chronology of Climate Change Alarmism in Climate Science

 10. Supports the request made by [the UNEP that it, in cooperation with the WMO], begin preparations for negotiations on a framework convention on climate, taking into account the work of the Intergovernmental Panel on Climate Change, as well as the results achieved at international meetings on the subject, including the Second World Climate Conference, and recommends that such negotiations begin as soon as possible after the adoption of the interim report of the Intergovernmental Panel…

-1990 Hadley Centre for Climate Prediction and Research opened by Margaret Thatcher
+1990 (May) Hadley Centre for Climate Prediction and Research opened by Margaret Thatcher

 The text of the convention was negotiated by participants from over 150 states during five sessions between February 1991 and May 1992.
-The first chairman was Michael Zammit Cutajar who had been a delegate to the IPCC.
-Raul Estrada-Oyuela became chairman in March 1993 (Cutajar remained as exec secretary) and then as chairman of the FCCC he played a dominant role in proceedings leading up to Kyoto.
+The first chairman was Jean Ripert who had been the French delegate to the IPCC.
+Michael Zammit Cutajar was the executive secretary (ie a UN employee) who attended and spoke at a number of subsequent IPCC meetings.
+Raul Estrada-Oyuela took over from Ripert in March 1993 and then transitioned to chairman of the FCCC, where he played a dominant role in proceedings leading up to Kyoto.

 In the opening address by its secretary general Maurice Strong strong said “The IPCC has warned that if CO2 emissions are not cut by 60% immediately, the changes in the next 60 years may be so rapid that nature will be unable to adapt and man incapable of controlling them.”
 This statement is difficult to reconcile with either the 1990 or the 1992 IPCC Reports.